 Which has the best beaches: Kenya or Tanzania?

-But when it comes to choosing between Kenya vs Tanzania, to which country should you bring your bathing suit and sandals and spend a few days lying at the beach?
-The good news is that both offer beautiful beaches with soft white sand.
-It really depends on whether you want to be nestled along a beach with lots of resorts and many western conveniences or if you prefer a more authentic experience.
+The good news is that both offer beautiful beaches with turquoise waters and soft white sand.
+Which you pick really depends on whether you want to be relaxing on a beach with lots of resorts and many western conveniences or if you prefer a more authentic experience.

 By Nicole Hunter of Comfy Feet Pro